Table of Contents

 How to calculate minimum order quantity in 4 steps

 There is no one right MOQ amount, as many businesses have different requirements.
-Of course, there is often a tradeoff between having a higher MOQ or paying a higher price per unit.
+Of course, ecommerce brands and suppliers usually face a tradeoff: they can either set a higher MOQ at a lower price, or pay a higher price per unit for a lower MOQ.
 While there isn’t a go-to formula for calculating minimum order quantity, you can use the steps below as a starting point.

 1. Determine demand

-As a merchant purchasing inventory, demand forecasting takes product type, competition, seasonality, and other factors into account in estimating how many units you will sell.
+Before a supplier makes any stock, and before a merchant buys any stock, both parties need to know how much stock they plan on selling.
+Good demand forecasting takes product type, competition, seasonality, and other factors into account to produce an estimate for how many units a merchant or supplier will sell.
 This data can help inform your next purchase order.
-Inventory forecasting goes hand in hand, to match supply with demand in this equation.

 2. Calculate your break-even point